joehannes-jobs-temp/mobitrans/src/expression.coffee.md

     minComplexity = (m) ->
         if m > 0 then _minComplexity = m
         else throw {
-            msg: color.warn "Cannot set minComplexity to too small value: ", m
+            msg: col.warn "Cannot set minComplexity to too small value: ", m
             level: "warn"
         }
     maxComplexity = (m) ->
         if m < 11 then _maxComplexity = m
         else throw {
-            msg: color.warn "Cannot set maxComplexity higher than 10, please contact the author if you feel it shouldn't be so ..."
+            msg: col.warn "Cannot set maxComplexity higher than 10, please contact the author if you feel it shouldn't be so ..."
             level: "warn"
         }
     complexity = (c) ->
         if c > _minComplexity and c <= _maxComplexity
             _complexity = c
         else throw {
-            msg: color.warn "Cannot set expression/game-complexity to", c, "\n", "Current boundaries are: ", _minComplexity, "..", _maxComplexity
+            msg: col.warn "Cannot set expression/game-complexity to", c, "\n", "Current boundaries are: ", _minComplexity, "..", _maxComplexity
             level: "warn"
         }

     Expression.complexity = (o) ->
         if o? then switch typeof o
             when "number"
+                if Number.isInteger o then complexity o
-                complexity o
+                else complexity Math.trunc o
                 return _complexity
             when "object"
                 msgs = []